Frequently Asked Questions

 Will I receive a Bachelor of Science in Nursing (BScN) degree after completing the program of study?

-No, you will not receive a Bachelor of Science in Nursing degree after completing the competency-bridging program of study.
-The program of study is designed to help Internationally Educated Nurses (IENs) address the competency gaps outlined in their Internationally Educated Nurses Competency Assessment Form.
+No, students will not receive a Bachelor of Science in Nursing degree after completing the competency-bridging program of study.
+The program of study is designed to help Internationally Educated Nurses (IENs) meet the nursing education requirement, transition to practice requirement, and evidence of recent practice requirement.
 Students will receive certificates of course completion after completing the courses.
-A verification of course completion form will be sent to the College of Nurses of Ontario (CNO) after an IEN completes the required courses to verify that the IEN has met the nursing education requirement and evidence of recent practice requirement.
+A verification of course completion form will be sent to the College of Nurses of Ontario (CNO) after students complete the program of study.
 Please note that completion of the program of study does not guarantee registration with CNO.
-All eight requirements listed on the CNO website must be met in order to achieve registration.
+All requirements listed on the CNO website must be met in order to achieve registration.

 Will I be able to apply for a Masters Degree or PhD program after completing the program of study?